Let’s run through the FSA’s list of the 14 major allergens & some examples of where they can be found

 That’s why you need to be incredibly diligent in being able to tell customers which allergens are present in each of your dishes.
 Adhering to the new allergen legislation is a crucial step in keeping your customers safe, whether you’re a mobile caterer, a street food seller, a cafe or a restaurant.

-Please find a free toolkit and advice video about trading legally under the new allergens legislation here.
+Please find a free toolkit and advice video about trading legally under the new allergens legislation on our allergen hub.
 And a big thanks to the Food Standards Agency for their information about the 14 major allergens.